Stretchable and tough conductive hydrogels for flexible pressure and strain sensors

-Flexible pressure and strain sensors have great potentials for applications to wearable and implantable devices, soft robotics and artificial skin.
-Compared to flexible sensors based on filler/elastomer composites, conductive hydrogels are advantageous for their biomimetic structures and properties, as well as biocompatibility.
-Numerous chemical and structural designs provide unlimited opportunties to tune the properties and perofrmance of conductive hydrogels to match various demands for practical applications.
-Many electronically and ionically conductive hydrogels have been developed to fabricate pressure and strain sensors with differnet configurations, including resistance type and capacitance type.
-The sensitivity, reliability and stability of hydrogel sensors are dependent on the network structures and mechanical properties.
+Flexible pressure and strain sensors have great potential for applications in wearable and implantable devices, soft robotics and artificial skin.
+Compared to flexible sensors based on filler/elastomer composites, conductive hydrogels are advantageous due to their biomimetic structures and properties, as well as biocompatibility.
+Numerous chemical and structural designs provide unlimited opportunities to tune the properties and performance of conductive hydrogels to match various demands for practical applications.
+Many electronically and ionically conductive hydrogels have been developed to fabricate pressure and strain sensors with different configurations, including resistance type and capacitance type.
+The sensitivity, reliability and stability of hydrogel sensors are dependent on their network structures and mechanical properties.
 This review focuses on tough conductive hydrogels for flexible sensors.
-Representative strategies to prepare stretchable, strong, tough and self-healing hydrogels are briefly reviewed since these strategies are illuminating to the development of tough conductive hydrogels.
-Then, a general account on various conductive hydrogels are presented and discussed.
-Recent progresses on tough conductive hydrogels with well designed network structures and their sensory performance are discussed in detail.
-A series of conductive hydrogel sensors and their application for wearable devices are reviewed.
-Some perspectives on flexible conductive hydrogel sensors and applications are presented at the end.
+Representative strategies to prepare stretchable, strong, tough and self-healing hydrogels are briefly reviewed since these strategies are illuminating for the development of tough conductive hydrogels.
+Then, a general account on various conductive hydrogels is presented and discussed.
+Recent advances in tough conductive hydrogels with well designed network structures and their sensory performance are discussed in detail.
+A series of conductive hydrogel sensors and their application in wearable devices are reviewed.
+Some perspectives on flexible conductive hydrogel sensors and their applications are presented at the end.